ibm-cloud-docs/netezza/authentication/authentication.md

 1. Azure Active Directory (Azure AD) authentication
 1. IBM IAM authentication

 By default, local authentication and IBMIAM are enabled on the system.
+You can set your authentication method by running the `REGISTER EXTERNAL AUTHENTICATION SYSTEM` SQL statement.

 Two factor authentication is not supported with an external authentication system.
 {: important}